CarberZ/appointment-ai/README.md

 This is a little project to handles appointments from user to a simple machine in python We can wake the machine by keywords, create an appointment by speaking to it

-The machine could retrieve appointments by email / text message if the user is not at home and by speaking back to him if he is in the same room.
+The machine can retrieve appointments by email or text message if the user is not at home, and speak out the appointments when user come back.

 sources from this project is :